Heavydirtysoul (Gotham): Plot

 Barbara confronts Butch about the betrayal and shoots him in the head.
-She then confronts Tabitha in one of their safe houses and ends up fighting, culminating in Tabitha using her whip to cause an electroshock that kills Barbara.
-Nygma breaks free of Cobblepot's handcuffs and apparently goads him into returning to the port where he shot Cobblepot.
-However, this is part of Cobblepot's plan, having emptied Nygma's gun and reveals that Ivy and Fries followed them in order to complete his task: to contain Nygma as a reminder to never let love weaken him again.
-Cobblepot then has Fries freeze Nygma as he comes after him in indignant fury.
-Alfred finally wakes up from the coma and comforts Bruce, urging him to forge his destiny based on what he loves.
+Nygma breaks free of Cobblepot's handcuffs but is goaded into returning to the port where he shot Cobblepot.
+However, this is part of Cobblepot's plan, having emptied Nygma's gun, and after Nygma pulls the trigger, Cobblepot reveals his ruse and Ivy and Fries who followed them in order to complete his task: to contain Nygma as a reminder to never let love weaken him again.
+Cobblepot then has Fries freeze Nygma.

+Tabitha enters the safe house and finds a case on the table.
+Barbara walks in with gun in hand.
+They argue and then begin fighting, culminating in Tabitha using her whip to knock down a construction light that electrocutes and kills Barbara.

+A news broadcast in the hospital reports that the antidote has been released and Gotham is returning to normal.
+Alfred finally wakes up and comforts Bruce, who confesses he is lost and doesn't know how to find his true self.
+Alfred urges him to forge his destiny based on what he loves.

-Wanting to find security and influence, Selina goes to The Sirens and gains mentorship under Tabitha, even testing her whip.
-Gordon receives a letter from Lee, stating that she is leaving Gotham but that she believes in him.
-Cobblepot and Ivy display Nygma's frozen body as a new sculpture for their new club: the Iceberg Lounge.
-Butch's body is revealed to be on life support in the hospital and the doctors find that his birth name was changed from Cyrus Gold.
+Wanting to find security and influence, Selina goes to The Sirens Club and joins Tabitha, even testing her whip.
+Gordon arrives at Lee's Brownstone expect her to be waiting for him; instead, he finds a letter in which Lee states that she is leaving Gotham but that she believes in him.
+Cobblepot and Ivy display Nygma's frozen body as a sculpture for their new club: the Iceberg Lounge.
+Butch is revealed to be on life support in the hospital, and the doctors reveal that his birth name was Cyrus Gold.
 In the final scene, a young girl and her family wander through Crime Alley when they are assaulted by a mugger.
-Suddenly, a vigilante is shown attacking the mugger and escaping to a building rooftop.
-The vigilante is revealed to be Bruce.
+Suddenly, a vigilante attacks the mugger and then escapes to a building rooftop.
+The vigilante removes his knit cap, revealing himself to be Bruce.